Alexander Krylov: Science and Research

 Krylov's main scientific focuses are psychoanalytical anthropology, human identity, communication and social change.
 According to him, traditional psychoanalysis has evolved from psychotherapy to philosophy.
 In his monograph “Evolution of Identity” (2010) he showed that the understanding of a human-being is influenced by social change.
 According to Krylov, the modern human being does no longer try to define himself through traditional identities, but increasingly through new ones.
 In his monograph “Religious Identities: individual and collective assertiveness in the post-industrial space” he shows that religion is one of the most important factors of identity.

 His research in the area of economics makes him one of the pioneers of communication management in Eastern Europe.
 According to Krylov, the development of new forms of management is a sign of the increasing social sensitization of business.
 His research in the area of business and management is closely connected to communication psychology, morality and ethics.

+Theology and church work

+After his ordination, Krylov served as chaplain in Kaarst, Bonn-Bad Godesberg, and Langenfeld.
+Since May 2024, he has been parish priest of the large parish of Langenfeld and Monheim am Rhein.

+He is active in new evangelization and the transmission of faith.
+He has published several books containing homilies, Gospel commentaries, and spiritual reflections.
+His catechetical book for First Communion and Confirmation has been widely distributed in Germany.